elunna/nerfhack-changelog/README.md

 * Rangers are not stunned from using portals (they are used to quick travel)

 ### ROGUE
+* In the Rogue quest, some hidden doors were added to the Master Assassin's lair to make accessing the nemesis a little easier.
 * Rogue's can inflict **backstab damage** for the first thrown weapon.
 In 3.4.3 this was a very powerful mechanic that was nerfed in 3.6.
 We are bringing it back in a limited form as a callback to 3.4.3 but also because it strongly fits the theme of the role.

 * Rogues start with +1 short sword (from DynaHack)